 Next, cook the shrimp.

 - Lower the heat to medium, then flip the shrimp and add the sliced green onion.
-Cook for another one to two minutes.
+Cook for an additional 1 to 2 minutes.

 - Add the white wine, then continue cooking until the liquid has reduced by half.

-- Remove from the heat when the shrimp are fully cooked.
+- Remove the shrimp from the heat when they are fully cooked.

 Serve this tasty dish immediately in a preheated bowl to keep it warm.